Mike-Jagger/tumblai/README.md

 Webpack supports all browsers that are [ES5-compliant](https://kangax.github.io/compat-table/es5/) (IE8 and below are not supported).
 Webpack also needs `Promise` for `import()` and `require.ensure()`.
 If you want to support older browsers, you will need to [load a polyfill](https://webpack.js.org/guides/shimming/) before using these expressions.

 > **NB**: This was gotten from [Webpack's repository](https://github.com/webpack/webpack) and you can find more info in the project's [README](https://github.com/webpack/webpack/blob/main/README.md).

+### You can read more about [Python Flask](https://flask.palletsprojects.com/en/3.0.x/) and [Flask CORS](https://pypi.org/project/Flask-Cors/1.10.3/) if you want to learn more about them